the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 # Joining the training program

-To officially join the training program you need an **L tag** and a fully skilled **primary booster** (no starter skills on waitlist) . the HQ mailing list has an EOS fit.
+To officially join the training program you need an **L tag** and a fully skilled **Primary booster** (no starter skills on waitlist). the HQ mailing list has an EOS fit.

 # Training program stages
 ## Trainee